DCotterill/TFHS-Y12-2024/README.md

 https://github.com/DCotterill/SoccerTracking

 Just starting this one... it's using a Machine Learning model ( and a library called Yolo) to recognise a moving soccer ball in real time video.
 The goal is to make a skills based game, kinda Dance Dance Revolution but for soccer skills.

+## Programming topics I want to learn more about, or I'm struggling with

+- I need to find a good way of clearly explaining Python modules and packages, as everyone finds it confusing
+- I'd like to find a good way of building GUI based apps / games, but without the library dependencies of something like PyGame, which seems to add too much complexity.
+- Want to find a way to 'build in Replit' then 'run locally', because one of the constraints, especially when making simple games, is that they don't run fast enough in the browser.